ThePinkPanther96/Linux/Git/README.md

 # Configure Git Server
 ## Introduction
 The purpose of this tutorial is to set up a comprehensive Git server environment, comprising a Git user, a repository, and SSH keys, on CentOS 7.
 Please note that I've chosen CentOS 7 for the sake of convenience.
 Nevertheless, the commands and accompanying scripts can be easily adapted for different Linux distributions.
-199

 ## Requirements
 - CentOS 7 environment
 - Working networking connection with access to the internet.
 - Basic understanding of Linux Bash.
-- Remote client for testing (In my case I used Windows with Git Bash)
+- Remote client for testing (In my case I used Windows client with (Git bash)[https://git-scm.com/download/win])

 ## How to configure the Git server manually
 ## Server side